rrreeezzz/rrreeezzz.github.io/_posts/2018-03-02-pragyan-ctf-old-school-hack.markdown

 comments: true
 ---

-I played [Pragyan CTF](https://ctf.pragyan.org/home) for a few challenges and I thought the "Old School Hack" challenge should be great for a first post.
+I played [Pragyan CTF](https://ctf.pragyan.org/home) for a few challenges and I thought the "Old School Hack" challenge would be great for a first post.

 Gatheting information
 ---------------------